ereslibre/applications-in-a-cloud-native-world/src/microservice.md

 </table>
 </center>

-Given a small set of microservices, everyone on the team is closer to the whole functionality a service provides, and become a cross functional team; because they are able to understand the whole service from end to end.
+Given a small set of microservices, everyone on the team managing those microservices is closer to the whole functionality a service provides, and become a cross functional team; because they are able to understand the whole service from end to end.

 And ultimately, how both look, when put side by side: